-To ensure peace of mind and meet local, state, and federal regulations, it’s crucial to schedule a routine inspection of your business’ fire extinguishers.
+To ensure peace of mind and meet local, state, and federal regulations, it’s crucial to schedule a routine inspection of your business’s fire extinguishers.

-Most fire extinguishers have a life span from 5 to 12 years.
-If they pass the inspection and testing, they can be recharged for another 5, 6, or 12 years, depending on the type of extinguishers.
+Most fire extinguishers have a life span from five to 12 years.
+If they pass the inspection and testing, they can be recharged for another five, six, or 12 years, depending on the type of extinguishers.
 Different fire extinguisher parts need to be checked at varying times, so we highly recommend routine inspections.

 Each month, a trained person should check every extinguisher to make sure they’re:

 - In the correct location

 - Have clear and legible tags

 - Are easily accessible by everyone

 - Are not damaged in any way